ammdias/finctrl/MANUAL.md

 A good practice before using the `trim` command is to backup the database.
-The easiest way to do this is just copying the file using the operating system's tools, but you may also do it from inside the program, with the [backup] command.
+The easiest way to do this is just copying the file using the operating system's tools, but you may also do it from inside the program, with the [backup](#backup) command.
 Let's see a practical example of the usage of these two commands with our little database.

-    Test > backup test-20230115.sqlite
+    Test > backup test-20240115.sqlite

-This command will backup the current database to the file passed as argument (same rules for the file name as in the [open] command).
+This command will backup the current database to the file passed as argument (same rules for the file name as in the [open](#open) command).
 We may immediately test the backup, opening it in the program:

-    Test > open test-20230115.sqlite
+    Test > open test-20240115.sqlite
     Test > ls acc

     ID | Name   | Description     | Balance